arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ![Electrical connections of the application.](assets/electrical_connections.png)

-Notice that the Optas communicate with each other over RS-485.
-The level sensors (vertical and horizontal float switches) are monitored via the digital input pins of the Optas; the pump and the gate valve are controlled using the built-in relay outputs of the Optas.
+Notice that the Opta™ communicate with each other over RS-485 interface.
+The level sensors (vertical and horizontal float switches) are monitored via the digital input pins of the Opta™; the pump and the gate valve are controlled using the built-in relay outputs of the Opta™.

 ## Demonstration Description

 ST and BT each have a specific monitoring routine to monitor and control their minimum and maximum level.
-Both Optas will exchange important states and parameters of each tank to understand and execute appropriate actions to maintain both tank levels as expected in the application.
-As stated before, the Optas in charge of ST and BT will communicate with each other using Modbus RTU over RS-485.
+Both Opta™ will exchange important states and parameters of each tank to understand and execute appropriate actions to maintain both tank levels as expected in the application.
+As stated before, the Opta™ in charge of ST and BT will communicate with each other over RS-485 interface.

 The Opta™ in the BT performs the following actions: